 I’ve made or bought an empty box, where can I get bees from?

 Native Stingless Bees will always come in a box or log of their own.
 You can’t buy bees by themselves.
 Empty boxes sold by box makers are intended for people that already have boxes full of bees and want to multiply their colonies by splitting, budding or transferring colonies.
 There can be confusion with people buying empty boxes and looking for bees later, often asking on social media and then being disappointed by the answers.
 If you have already bought an empty box you can still use it later for multiplying your colonies in future.

 Where can I buy a hive full of live bees?

 ok, slow down… breathe 1, 2, 3. … I know you’re excited and just want it now… take your time and do some research first!

-If you’re buying a hive with bees make sure you get a 12 month Guarantee or a Warranty that the hive will survive.
+If you’re buying a hive with bees make sure you get a 6 to 12 month Guarantee or a Warranty that the hive will survive.
 When buying from an unknown seller from Facebook or Gumtree, they might be cheap but the risk could be higher if the seller is inexperienced.
 Sometimes hives can look healthy but can slowly die out over many months.
 Prices can range from $350 to $700 depending on the strength of the colony, quality of the box and level of support you receive.

 What is the best style of hive box to buy?